-Traffic analysis indicate that the capacity of the existing four lane facility on USH 41 is 66,000 vehicles per day.
+Traffic analysis indicates that the capacity of the existing four lane facility on USH 41 is 66,000 vehicles per day.
 Using the year 2000 and year 2020 projections, this capacity will be reached in year 2019.
-However this segment of USH 41 has the least amount of traffic projected for the four lane facility from CTH OO to STH 441.
+However, the segment from CTH OO to STH 47 has the least amount of traffic projected for the four lane facility from CTH OO to STH 441.
 Therefore, the conversion to six lanes from CTH OO, where six lanes currently end, would be governed by the traffic warrants on the segments east of STH 47.
-(See Exhibit B-4)
+(See Exhibit B-7)

-The level of service for a six lane facility in year 2020 will be "D" if no interchange is built at CTH A. Exhibit D-1 shows the traffic volumes and level of service (LOS) along USH 41 for both year 2000 and year 2020.
+The level of service for a six lane facility in year 2020 will be "D" if no interchange is built at CTH A. Exhibit D-1 shows the traffic volumes and levels of service (LOS) along USH 41 for both year 2000 and year 2020.